 - Swakopmund: The Stiltz Book Now

 - Etosha National Park: Etosha Aoba Lodge, Etosha National Park – Check Rates Now

 - Kalahari Desert: Bagatelle Kalahari Game Ranch Resort

 - Sossusvlei: Desert Quiver Camp Check Rates Now

-Airbnb also has a bunch of tented camps, hotels, and gorgeous homes for rent.
-Click here for $40 off your stay with Airbnb.
+Vrbo also has a bunch of tented camps, hotels, and gorgeous homes for rent.